m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 > </p>
 > </details>

-- Jan, Sep, and Dec consistently generate the highest order counts and revenue, contributing 25% of total company sales in these three months alone.
+- Jan, Sep, and Dec consistently generate the highest order counts and revenue, contributing 25% of total company sales in these three months alone
-- In contrast, sales and order counts tend to dip in Feb, June, and Oct, with Feb and Oct typically seeing a 25% decline from the previous month.
+- In contrast, sales and order counts tend to dip in Feb, June, and Oct, with Feb and Oct typically seeing a 25% decline from the previous month
-- The data also a seasonal increase in AOV during the fall, with averages of $263 in Aug, $268 in Sep, and $272 in Oct.
+- The data also a seasonal increase in AOV during the fall, with averages of $263 in Aug, $268 in Sep, and $272 in Oct

 # Geographic Trends